 Keep plenty of gas in your car

 As mentioned above, there are special tools that will make it easier to get the gas cap off.
 But even with these tools it can be difficult and painful to pump your own gas.
-By having plenty of gas available you can choose when is a good time for you to stop or you can enlist the help of a significant other.
+Always make sure you have plenty of gas.
+When you do, you can choose a convenient time to stop.
+Alternatively, you can enlist the help of a significant other.

 There are many ways to ease travel and car use.
-Just because you suffer from arthritis and are prone to pain doesn’t mean you have to stay isolated or live your life in fear.
+You suffer from arthritis and are prone to pain.
+But, you don’t have to stay isolated.
+You shouldn’t live your life in fear.

 Arthritis Aids for Driving That Will Make Your Drive Easier